 Asset of Community Value

 Mortimer Terrace Nature Reserve has been registered as an Asset of Community Value since 2016.
 It was one of the first designated ACV sites in Camden, the application was made by Jessica Jacobs and Emily O’Mara and submitted via Dartmouth Park Neighbourhood Forum.
 The renewal of the ACV was submitted by Emily O’Mara.

 Woodland Tree Preservation Order

 The reserve is also a rare Camden Woodland Tree Preservation Order, meaning not just one tree is protected but ALL trees.

 Board of Trustees

 In 2016 Mortimer Terrace formalised itself as a community managed nature reserve with constitution and board of Trustees.
 This constitution was renewed in 2018.

 In June 2019 the owners suddenly announced they were terminating the lease.
 Without warning, when schoolchildren from Gospel Oak school were visiting the site, one of the owners turned up and changed the locks and telling the children to leave.
 They locked the gates and put the site up for sale at auction – the community was mobilised to save the nature reserve, pushing through a stalled renewal of its status as an asset of community value.
 Thanks to the efforts of the trustees and the local community the owners had to remove the site from sale.
 The strength of community feeling remains strong and we are ready to purchase the land for the community.

-Camden Community Makers made a short film about the pressures on the city farm and the nature reserve caused by the Murphy’s Yard Development.
+In 2019 Camden Community Makers made Consequences, a short film about the pressures on the city farm and the nature reserve caused by speculation surrounding Murphy’s Yard Development.